PARASHAH: “Emor” (say.)

 Chap 23: “HaMoedim of YHVH” (The feasts of the LORD).
 Here the special days of worship and assembly are mentioned, the first being the “Sabbath Day” it is a “day of Rest” a time of worship and coming together to worship Adonai and learn from HIS Word through His teachers, pastors, rabbis, evangelists, etc. The Sabbath day was NEVER changed to Sunday.
 Not that it was bad to come together on Sundays, any day of the week is a good time to come together.
 It just became customary for the believers in the first century to come together on the “first day of the week” like it is mentioned in Acts, to fellowship and eat together, but the believers ALWAYS considered Saturday, the Sabbath, the special and the official appointed day for rest, worship, and Bible study.

-For me, Sabbath and Sunday are both special days to worship God and study his word with other believers.
+For me, the sabbath and Sunday are both special days to worship God and study his word with other believers.

 The Passover and days of unleavened bread, symbolize Messiah Yeshua in our lives as the “Lamb of God” who took away the sin of the world, and who is also, the “Bread of Life”, who was “roasted in the fires of judgment for our sins, whose blood was shed for our sins, once and forever.
 The “matzah” bread without leaven symbolizes Yeshua as the Bread of Life, without sin (leaven).
 And his blood is symbolized by the wine.